OpenMoonRay/openmoonray-docs/docs/user-reference/tools/arras_render.md

 Three different [computations]({{ "/developer-reference/arras/" | absolute_url }}) are needed for multi-machine mode: "dispatch", "mcrt", and "merge".
 The rendering task is done by the *mcrt* computation, and multiple *mcrt* computations can be used.
 There are many variations on how to configure *dispatch*, *mcrt* and *merge* computation across multiple hosts.

-This is a simple multi-node example with two *mcrt* computations, using 3 hosts in total; hostA and hostB for the *mcrt* computations, and hostC for the backend computation.
+This is a simple multi-node example with two *mcrt* computations, using 3 hosts in total; hostA and hostB for the *mcrt* computations, and hostC for the *dispatch* and *merge* computations.
 Additional client hosts will be needed as well.

 In this example, each host has 96 hyperthreaded cores:

 - Assign an mcrt computation each to hostA and hostB.